jeancarlosti/jeancarlosti/README.md

 ## Suggested Solution
 Front End side solve Feature implementation or issue if :
 * Its about Responsive Rules
-* Can be solved with Registers on Template
+* Can be solved with Registers or filters on Template
 * Changes data presentation values
 * Change Template Improve SEO Score
 * Improve Performance using CSS patterns or SVG types